hamishivi/tess-2/README.md

 This gives a gradio UI that you can use to interact with the model as shown below:

 ![Gif showing the simplex ui in action](figures/ui.gif)

+## Other Scripts

+We also have scripts for computing perplexity, confidence over steps, and AR training in the `shell_scripts` folder.
+These largely use similar commands and setups to the scripts above, but please feel free to leave an issue or email Hamish Ivison (hamishiv at cs.washington.edu) if you need further assistance.